 The health and social care sector is broadening and public health is increasingly seen as everybody's business.
-As a systems leader we have a role and responsibilities at a societal level to both champion the unique value of public health specialists and harness skills from the public, private and third sectors in Wales.
+As a systems leader we have a role and responsibilities at a societal level to harness skills from the public, private and third sectors in Wales.